David Paterson

-Early life and background
+Early life and education

 Paterson was born in Brooklyn, New York, to Portia Hairston Paterson, a homemaker, and Basil Paterson, a labor law attorney.
-Basil Paterson was later a New York state senator for Harlem, Secretary of State under Hugh Carey, and deputy mayor of New York City for Ed Koch.
-According to a New York Now interview, Paterson traces his roots on his mother's side of the family to pre-Civil War African American slaves in the states of North Carolina and South Carolina.
-His paternal grandmother, a Jamaican, Evangeline Rondon Paterson, was secretary to Black Nationalist leader Marcus Garvey.
+Basil Paterson was later a New York state senator for Harlem, secretary of state under Hugh Carey, and deputy mayor of New York City for Ed Koch.
+According to a New York Now interview, Paterson traces his roots on his mother's side of the family to pre–Civil War African American slaves in the states of North Carolina and South Carolina.
+His paternal grandmother Evangeline Rondon Paterson, a Jamaican, was secretary to Black Nationalist leader Marcus Garvey.
 His paternal grandfather was Leonard James Paterson, a native of Carriacou who arrived in the United States aboard the S.S.
 Vestris on May 16, 1917.
 It was reported by The Genetic Genealogist in March 2008 that Paterson had recently undergone genetic genealogy testing.
 Part of his father's ancestry consists of immigrants from England, Ireland, and Scotland, while his mother's side includes Eastern European Jewish ancestry, as well as ancestors from the Guinea-Bissau region of West Africa.

 At the age of three months, Paterson contracted an ear infection that spread to his optic nerve, leaving him sightless in his left eye and with severely limited vision in his right.
 Since New York City public schools would not guarantee him an education without placing him in special education classes, his family bought a home in the Long Island suburb of South Hempstead so that he could attend mainstream classes there.
 Paterson was the first student with a disability in the Hempstead public schools, graduating from Hempstead High School in 1971.

-Education

 Paterson earned a Bachelor of Arts in history from Columbia College of Columbia University in 1977 and a Juris Doctor from Hofstra Law School in 1983.
-After law school, he went to work for the Queens District Attorney's Office, but did not pass the New York bar examination, which prevented him from becoming an attorney at law.
+After law school, he went to work for the Queens District Attorney's Office, but he did not pass the New York bar examination, which prevented him from becoming an attorney at law.
 He claimed that his failing the New York bar was partially the result of insufficient accommodation for his visual impairment, and has since advocated for changes in bar exam procedures.